-Bramble Pattern Challenger Golf Ball.
+Bramble Pattern Challenger Golf Ball

-A good example of a 'The Challenger' bramble patterned rubber core golf ball.
+A good example of a 'Challenger' bramble patterned rubber core golf ball.
 The golf ball is in good condition and is manufactured by Cochrane, first as a gutty and then later as a rubber core ball.
-The ball is marked in raised lettering 'The Challenger' on both poles and is with the classic bramble pattern, raised dimples.
+The ball is marked 'Patent.
+Challenger' on both poles and is with the classic bramble pattern, raised dimples.

-The ball is approximately 4.3 cm in diameter.
+The ball is approximately 1 11/16 inch in diameter (4.3 cm).